mlinfra-io/mlinfra/docs/user_guide/index.md

 ### Deploying a Stack

-- A sample mlops stack looks like this the following scripts.
+- A sample mlops stack for deployment on Cloud IaaS looks as follows:

+    ===+ "Simple Deployment Configuration"
+        ```yaml title="This stack config deploys an EKS cluster with LakeFS"
+        --8<-- "docs/examples/cloud_infra/complete/mlops-stack.yaml"
+        ```
+    === "Advanced Deployment Configuration"
+        ```yaml title="The same stack config can be configured to quite an extent"
+        --8<-- "docs/examples/cloud_infra/complete/mlops-stack-advanced.yaml"
+        ```

+- Whereas sample mlops stack for deployment on Cloud PaaS looks as follows:

-=== "Simple Deployment Configuration"
+    ===+ "Simple Deployment Configuration"
-    !!! info "This stack config deploys an EKS cluster with LakeFS"
+        ```yaml title="This stack config deploys an EKS cluster with LakeFS"
-    ```yaml
         --8<-- "docs/examples/kubernetes/lakefs/aws-lakefs.yaml"
         ```
     === "Advanced Deployment Configuration"
-    !!! info "The same stack config can be configured to quite an extent"
+        ```yaml title="The same stack config can be configured to quite an extent"
-    ```yaml
         --8<-- "docs/examples/kubernetes/lakefs/aws-lakefs-advanced.yaml"
         ```

 - Terraform plan from this configuration can be inspected using the `platinfra` cli command:
 ```